 Once your writing has been sent to a digital location, you can wipe your words off the page and start all over again.
 It's Rocketbook's aim to cut down on the amount of ideas get lost between different notebooks, as well as making the world a tidier place for creatives.
-Just like the Lockbook, the Rocketbook Everlast has been crowd-funded and should start rolling out in April.
+Just like the Lockbook, the Rocketbook Everlast was originally crowd-funded, this time through Kickstarter.

 05. The Bound Book

 Writing from the safety of your home or studio is all well and good, but what if you need to work outside, exposed to the wrath of mother nature?
 Where most notebooks would wilt in the rain, the Bound Book from the rugged Rite in the Rain company is capable of standing up to storms, grime, and even laundry mishaps (they can happen to the best of us).

 With a glorious yellow cover made out of an imitation leather material called fabrikoid, the tough pocket-sized Bound Book comes with sewn-in pages coated in a unique moisture shield.
 This allows users to write in pen and pencil, even if the pages have been soaked.